calvinhoang203/calvinhoang203/README.md

 - 🎓 **Recent Graduate from UC Davis** with a **B.S. in Statistical Data Science** with a **Minor in Technology Management**.
 - 📊 **Data Science Coordinator @ ASUCD Pantry**, optimizing food inventory with predictive modeling.
 - 🌍 **Youth Advisory Council Member @ JFF**, working to enhance career navigation tools for young adults.
-- 💡 Currently learning about **AI Agents and Generative AI** to explore their potential in automation and decision-making.
-- 🔍 Interested in **machine learning, data visualization, and applied AI in healthcare, business, and technology**.

 🌟 Always open to connecting and collaborating—feel free to reach out! 🚀